Sage563/VRC/README.md

 *   `pip` (Python package installer)
 *   A working microphone connected to your system.

-> **Note:** This project likely depends on libraries for speech recognition and text-to-speech.DO not install the packages when run it auto installs
+> **Note:** This project depends on libraries for speech recognition and text-to-speech.Do not install the packages when run it auto installs
 ## Installation

 1.  **Clone the repository :**